Goals

 A scancode transmission consists of 11 bits: a start bit (always low), 8 data

 bits, a parity bit, and a stop bit (always high).
-To synchronize with the keyboard,
+The

 ps2_read